Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Introduction

 Passwords are often very weak.
 If you increase the password strength, it gets very difficult to remember the password and the use of a password manager is unavoidable.
 SSH keys also benefit from their length.
 They can be as long as 4096 bits.
-You also can use different algorithms like ECC (Elliptic Curve Cryptography) using the standard ed25519.
-In this tutorial we will use rsa which is good enough and has higher compatibility with a lot of applications.
+You can also use different algorithms like ECC (Elliptic Curve Cryptography) using the standard ed25519, which we will also use in this tutorial.

 Prerequisites